samkeen/lancedb-test/README.md

-I've also found at this point in time (Feb/2024), the more mature [Python API docs](https://lancedb.github.io/lancedb/python/python/#lancedb.table.Table.compact_files) to have slightly more helpful explanations to ML novices such as I.
+I've also found at this point in time (Feb/2024), the more mature [Python API docs](https://lancedb.github.io/lancedb/python/python/#lancedb.table.Table.compact_files) to have slightly more helpful explanations.

 - `nearest_to` - Find the nearest vectors to the given query vector.
 You are typically always going to use this, hence the shortcut `table.search()` method.